 The job of a mechanic helper is to support lead mechanics and perform a variety of duties and responsibilities.
 You will be assisting in the maintenance of cars, such as changing tires and oils, replacing brakes, and diagnosing vehicle issues.
 In addition, you will be responsible for logging labor costs and inventory use and take vehicles for test drives.
 Other duties include replacing belts and hoses, assisting the lead mechanic in major projects, and repairing and maintaining cars.

-There are some key differences in responsibilities as well.
-For example, a mobile equipment mechanic responsibilities require skills like "loaders," "asphalt," "vehicle systems," and "mechanical problems."
+There are some key differences in the responsibilities of each position.
+For example, mobile equipment mechanic responsibilities require skills like "loaders," "asphalt," "vehicle systems," and "mechanical problems."
 Meanwhile a typical heavy repairer has skills in areas such as "troubleshoot," "provide technical assistance," "support equipment," and "motor vehicle."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 Primarily, a forklift technician services and monitors forklifts and any other heavy industrial vehicles.
 Forklift technicians maintain tools, communicate with the salespeople, handle inventory, and utilize computer-based diagnostics on any equipment.
 Typically, they work in repair shops doing repair and troubleshooting tasks.
 They repair, rewire, and troubleshoot the electrical, electronic, and mechanical problems of vehicles.
 Among their other duties and responsibilities are shop analysis, equipment modification, diagnostics, electronic system troubleshooting.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that mobile equipment mechanic responsibilities requires skills like "cranes," "loaders," "mechanical systems," and "asphalt."
-But a mechanic helper might use skills, such as, "work ethic," "strong work ethic," "routine maintenance," and "safety procedures."
+For example, resumes show us that mobile equipment mechanic responsibilities requires skills like "cranes," "loaders," "mechanical systems," and "asphalt."
+But a mechanic helper might use other skills in their typical duties, such as, "work ethic," "strong work ethic," "routine maintenance," and "safety procedures."

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from mobile equipment mechanics resumes, they are more likely to have skills like "cranes," "loaders," "end loaders," and "preventive maintenance."
-But a forklift technician might have skills like "troubleshoot," "preventative maintenance," "safety procedures," and "general repairs."
+The required skills of the two careers differ considerably.
+For example, mobile equipment mechanics are more likely to have skills like "cranes," "loaders," "end loaders," and "preventive maintenance."
+But a forklift technician is more likely to have skills like "troubleshoot," "preventative maintenance," "safety procedures," and "general repairs."

-When it comes to education, forklift technicians tend to earn similar education levels than mobile equipment mechanics.
+When it comes to education, forklift technicians tend to earn similar degree levels compared to mobile equipment mechanics.
 In fact, they're 0.2% less likely to earn a Master's Degree, and 0.2% less likely to graduate with a Doctoral Degree.